brightbox/docs.brightbox.com/content/reference/load-balancers.md

 #### Thresholds

-There are two "thresholds" associated with each health check which are used to control when back-end servers are considered unhealthy.
+There are two "thresholds" associated with the health check which are used to control when back-end servers are considered unhealthy.

 `threshold_down` sets the number of consecutive health checks that must